- Afterpay is one of the original Buy Now Pay Later services.

 However, unlike your credit card, opening an account with Afterpay doesn't affect your credit score, because the soft credit check they make does not appear in your credit history file.
 It’s also a lot faster to open an Afterpay account and get approved for credit you can use right away, instead of waiting for a card to arrive in the mail.

 One of the best features of using Afterpay is that the company doesn't rely on hard credit checks to issue the loan.
 You'll have a decision on your loan in seconds, and the soft credit check won’t appear in your credit history.

 Credit cards will report any negative information – such as late payments – to a credit bureau.
 Afterpay may be less likely to report credit information.
 They certainly won’t report your good payment behavior, but they reserve the right to report negative information in some cases, so using Afterpay could make your credit score drop if you default on your account.

 Pros and cons

-- Minimal credit check could encourage irresponsible spending
+- Minimal credit check and knowing that purchases are paid off in a fixed period could encourage irresponsible spending.